alfonsof/azure-java-examples/azureblobstoragecreate/README.md

 * You must have an Azure storage account.

 * The code was written for:

   *  Java 8
   *  Apache Maven 3
-  *  Azure SDKs for Java
+  *  Azure SDK for Java v12

 ## Using the code